Best Film for the Canon EOS Rebel Ti

 - Pharmacy or Big Box Store

-There are a few activities that can be done to greatly reduce the expenses involved in using film, assuming that you're going through a medium to high-volume of film.
+There are a couple of activities that you can do to minimize the expenses required to shoot film, given that you are going through a moderate to high volume of film.

-A 100-foot roll of film should fill about 18 rolls of film with 36 frames.
-Based on the film you are likely to save 20%-30%.
+Once you’re done, you will have roughly 18 rolls of 36 exposures each.
+Based on the film stock you are likely to save 20%-30%.

-Be aware that you are limited to 100-foot rolls of black & white film.
-This is due to the fact black and white film is a lot easier and less expensive to develop yourself.
+Bear in mind that you are going to be limited to 100’ rolls of black and white film.
+This is in part because black & white film is a lot easier and less expensive to develop at home.

-Any film can be processed at home.
-It's an intelligent method to save money so you can use more film with your Canon Rebel Ti.
+Any film can be processed by hand.
+In fact it’s a very good option to spend less so that you can shoot more film with your Canon EOS Rebel Ti.

-Black & white film is by far the least complicated to develop.
-Developer temperature and development times are both not as crucial to do correctly with black & white films as they are for transparency or color negative.
+Black & white film is by far the simplest to develop.
+Chemical temperature and development times are both not as crucial to get correct with black and white film as time and temperatures are for color negative or slide film.